 In the modern world, even adult doll artists aren’t always taken seriously, when they should be.
 And there are many, many doll artists out there.
 Did they listen to others and tell themselves they were too old to continue doing what they love?
 Of course not!
 They sculpted their own dolls and are now internationally renowned for their work.
 Quite a few have even earned the Lifetime Achievement Award.

 Now, to those who think such a hobby is selfish, you’re wrong.
 Dolls are out there to bring comfort, give one a sense of belonging, be characters and best friends.
 You make things for them to sell to people who love and appreciate the work put into something so wonderful.
 If you have a niche market in the doll collectors’ realm, that’s fantastic!
 Make what you do matter.
 Don’t fulfill the very stereotype you’re trying to combat.

-If you’re still a bit tentative about bringing your toy(s) around in public, think of it this way: it’s a creative opportunity, which is very different from a stereotype.
+If you’re still a bit tentative about bringing your toy(s) around or photographing them in public, think of it this way: it’s a creative opportunity, which is very different from a stereotype.
 You hold in your hands the ability to transcend your brainstorming in a technological era and create something spectacular, original, innovative.
 Imagination is the only thing limiting what you do.
 Don’t be reckless.
 Don’t be an idiot.
 But don’t let go of the positive, fun aspects of your life, just because people tell you it’s not realistic.
 “What will so-and-so think?” is not a good excuse, so don’t by it.

 Next time someone asks, “Aren’t you too old to be playing with dolls?” just turn and walk away.
 You don’t need that kind of negativity in your life.